DominicDiMarcello/Udemy-Ecommerce-Project/README.md

 # Udemy-Ecommerce-Project

 ## Backend
-To view code to go git branch of this repo named `Backend`
+To view code to go to git branch of this repo named `Backend`

 To Activate backend, in IntelliJ go to `Run`